Space Qualification and Acceptance testing

 A Cleanroom is dust, temperature, and humidity controlled environment that protects satellites and spacecraft components from contamination during its development, construction, and testing.
 SERENUM operates class ISO 8 and ISO 6 Cleanrooms.
 In general, an ISO 8 room is sufficient for satellite platform assembling, while payloads usually require ISO 6 environment.

 Cleanliness: ISO 8 (equivalent to FED STD 209E Class 100,000), ISO 6 (equivalent to FED STD 209E Class 1,000),

 Maximum dimensions for parts to be assembled based on the room size:

 - ISO 8 Cleanroom: 31,25 m2; 5,6m x 5,0m x 2,6m + 2,5m x 1,3m x 2,6m

 - ISO 6 Cleanroom: 31,50 m2; 5,6m x 5,0m x 2,6m + 2,5m x 1,4m x 2,6m

-Working with us means capitalizing from years of experience with CubeSat testing and wide variety of specific test campaigns ranging from small, single-purpose tasks to complex projects.
+Working with us means capitalizing from our well-equipped testing facilities and years of experience of experts from SERENUM and affiliate companies VZLU and VZLU Test with Satellite testing and a wide variety of specific test campaigns ranging from small, single-purpose tasks to complex projects.

 - Proba 3 qualification and acceptance testing of ASPIICS Coronagraph Front Door Assembly flight model